MichaelCurrin/dev-resources/resources/javascript/minifiers.md

 ---
 title: Minifiers
-description: Tools to minify or compress your JS files
+description: Tools to minify your JS files tp make them smaller and faster
 ---